habbes/whackamole/sample/README.md

 node proxy 5001 8001 localhost:3001
 ```

+**NOTE**: This is a proof-of-concept.
+In a future version, we
+should get rid of these proxies.

 ## Configure nginx reverse proxy and load balance

 This scenario assumes you have nginx server running (on port 80)